peteroupc/peteroupc.github.io/graphics.md

 Frame rate:

-- No particular frame rate is required.[^44]  Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.
-Game consoles for TVs were designed for how often TVs can draw their image (nearly 60 frames per second for NTSC and 50 for PAL). _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^43]
+- No particular frame rate is required.[^44]

+- Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.

+- Game consoles for TVs were designed for how often TVs can draw their image (nearly 60 frames per second for NTSC and 50 for PAL).

+- _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^43]

 - For comfort reasons, a minimum frame rate may be required for video games written for virtual-reality headsets.
-But such games were rare before 2000, and are outside the scope of this specification.
+But such games were rare before 2000 (with the notable exception of Nintendo's Virtual Boy), and are outside the scope of this specification.

 3-D graphics: